Altered Axion Abundance from a Dynamical Peccei-Quinn Scale: Numerical Analysis

 This scenario, however, still leads to an overproduction of both the axion and the $\chi$ field to the point of overclosing the universe.
 In order to avoid this, the parameters of the model must be chosen such that the suppression of the axion abundance is very significant.
 The desired axion abundance can be achieved nearly trivially by a choice of the initial field value $Y_i\approx 320$.
-However, as indicated in eq.~\ref{xichi}, and shown later in fig.~\ref{fig:xivY2}, increasing $Y_i$ amplifies the abundance of the $\chi$ field and the energy density of the universe is still too large.
+However, as indicated in Eq.~\ref{xichi}, and shown later in Fig.~\ref{fig:xivY2}, increasing $Y_i$ amplifies the abundance of the $\chi$ field, and the energy density of the universe is still too large.

-The remaining model parameters ($F$, the effective strength of the coupling of the two fields, and $m_\chi$) can be modified to achieve a smaller abundance for the $\chi$ field.
+Let us consider, for the moment, an energy scale that is a bit lower but still desirable, $f_a\sim 10^{15} \mbox{ GeV}$, corresponding to roughly $m_a\sim 5\times 10^{-9}\mbox{ eV}$.
+With this choice of late-time PQ scale and axion mass, one can suppress the abundance of the axion down to the DM abundance by choosing $Y_i=108$.
+In order to avoid overproduction of the $\chi$, the remaining model parameters ($F$, the effective strength of the coupling of the two fields, and $m_\chi$) should be modified.
 It should be noted that, as a simplifying assumption, our analysis has taken the coupling between the fields to be relatively weak ($F\ll 1$).
-Thus, taking $F=0.5$ and choosing to only modify the mass $m_\chi$ as an input parameter, we conclude that the $\chi$ field must have a mass $m_\chi\sim 10^{-33} \mbox{ eV}$ (this is perhaps the largest $F$ we should consider, and a smaller $F$ requires an even lighter $m_\chi$, see section~\ref{sec:paramdep}).
-In fact, it is so light that its oscillations begin much later in the expansion history of the universe, so much so that one should question the applicability of the present analysis.
+Thus, taking $F=0.5$ as a maximum, we can modify $m_\chi$ accordingly (smaller $F$ requires an even lighter $m_\chi$).
+In order for the $\chi$ to be subdominant\footnote{We require $\xi_\chi$ to be $< 5\%$ of the DM.
+This is to avoid CMB constraints on ultralight fields of this mass.
+See, e.g. \cite{HloZek2017}.}, a mass $m_\chi\sim 10^{-28}$\,eV is needed.
+Note that this corresponds to the onset of oscillations being right around the epoch of matter-radiation equality.
+This is perhaps the lightest mass for which our analysis can be valid.

-If we choose a minimum mass for the $\chi$ field to be such that the oscillations begin some time before matter-radiation equality ($m_\chi\geq H_{eq}$), we can be more confident that our analysis is applicable.
-In this case, $m_\chi\sim 10^{-28}$\,eV, and we can achieve a viable cosmology if the axion has a mass around $m_a\approx 3\times 10^{-7}$\,eV; precisely, this choice gives an axion which does not overclose the universe (and accounts for all of the dark matter), while the $\chi$ is subdominant and still begins oscillations before matter-radiation equality.
+Interestingly, such a light field may have implications for the tension in large-scale structure measurements between cosmic shear surveys and CMB inferences, known as the $S_8$ tension (see \cite{Asgari2020,Joudaki2020,Heymans2013,Hildebrandt2020,Abbott2018,Hikage2019,Heymans2021}).
+Such light fields are known to suppress structure growth, and although they are heavily constrained, it has been shown that even in small abundances they may have noticeable effects on the matter power spectrum of the universe (see \cite{Allali2021} and also \cite{Fung2021,Luu2021}, among others).